 Duck Wax vs. Paraffin Wax

-A lot of people might think any type of wax will work for any project, but when it comes to getting those pesky pinfeathers off your ducks or waterfowl, you’ll want to use a product specially formulated for the job.
+A lot of people might think any type of wax will work for any project, but when it comes to getting those pesky pinfeathers off your ducks or waterfowl, you will want to use a product specially formulated for the job.
 Creating wax blends for specific applications is what we do at Blended Waxes, and our duck wax is one of those blends.
 Learn more about the difference between duck wax and paraffin wax and why choosing the right wax product for your project matters.